SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 \subsubsection{Model comparison}

 To determine the validity of the analytical models, they were executed with the initial parameters used to set up the system.
 As the transiting planet is the outermost in the system, the first class of TTV models \ref{classone} is used to analytically approximate the system.
-The models as derived in this paper are given in equations \ref{eq:ttvbarycentre}, \ref{eq:partialeccentricity}, and \ref{eq:TTVeccentric}, which are re-summarised below,
+The models as derived in this paper are given in equations \ref{eq_ttvbarycentre}, \ref{eq_partialeccentricity}, and \ref{eq_TTVeccentric}, which are re-summarised below,

 \begin{equation}
     \delta_T = -\frac{P_T}{2 \pi a_T}\sum_i^n \left[ a_i \mu_i \sin \frac{2 \pi \left(t - t_{0,i} \right)}{P_i}\right]